NOC-OI/python-intro-schools/episodes/02-numpy.md

 [function call](learners/reference.md#function-call)
 that asks Python to run the [function](learners/reference.md#function) `loadtxt` which belongs to the `numpy` library.
-The dot notation in Python is used most of all as an object attribute/property specifier or for invoking its method. `object.property` will give you the object.property value, `object_name.method()` will invoke on object_name method.
+The dot notation in Python is used most of all as an object attribute/property specifier or for invoking its method. `object.property` will give you the object.property value, `object_name.method()` will invoke an object_name method.

 As an example, John Smith is the John that belongs to the Smith family.
 We could use the dot notation to write his name `smith.john`,